Rouselos/responsive-content/README.md

 ### Cache Considerations

-The approach is cache-friendly, as URLS for pages and their Ajax'd fragments (with query parts) are
-deterministic and not dependent on User Agent or cookies - and thus effective as regular cache keys.
+The approach is cache-friendly.
+URLS for pages and HTML fragments (with query parts) are deterministic and not dependent on User Agent or cookies, and thus effective as regular cache keys.

 ### Window Resizing

-Ajax calls will be made if you resize the window past the defined breakpoints.
-This is mostly useful in development, to emulate the effect of various screen sizes on the content that is loaded.
+If you resize the window width across the defined breakpoints, Ajax calls will be made and th econtent will be reloaded.
+This is mostly useful in development, to quickly check how device width variously affects the content that is loaded.

 ### Example Sites